nihole/wikigraph/README.md

   It can be used as a platform for debates, a way to prepare for discussion or just as a tool for understanding yourself and other people.
 If you try to plot this graph, you will better understand why your opponents have such a “weird point of view”.
 In fact, it follows from the **basic axiom of wave analysis** (see below) that there are no 100% reliable arguments and facts, and your events interpretation is always based, among other things, on intuitive assumptions, that help you to cover huge holes in your picture of the world due to hidden or incorrect data.
 This method can help you to identify what intuitive postulates (**reference points**) underlie your or your opponent's worldview and lead to a certain interpretation of events.

-It is also very important to understand that if the topic being analyzed is related to something significant, it must be a collective effort.
-Even a simple analysis can lead to hundreds of articles and relationships between them.
+It should also be pretty clear that in the case of analyzing something significant, it must be a collective effort.
+Even a simple statements can lead to hundreds of articles and relationships between them.
 Moreover, a single person cannot imagine all possible waves, arguments and contradictions.

 ## How to start